wsilva/argo-cd/docs/user-guide/commands/argocd_proj_allow-cluster-resource.md

 ## argocd proj allow-cluster-resource

-Adds a cluster-scoped API resource to the whitelist and removes it from blacklist
+Adds a cluster-scoped API resource to the allowlist and removes it from blocklist

 ### Synopsis

-Adds a cluster-scoped API resource to the whitelist and removes it from blacklist
+Adds a cluster-scoped API resource to the allowlist and removes it from blocklist

 ```
 argocd proj allow-cluster-resource PROJECT GROUP KIND [flags]